-Most families will not need a group travel insurance policy as most family travel insurance policies cover two adults and any dependant children who are travelling together.
+Families may not need a group travel insurance policy as most family travel insurance policies cover two adults and any dependent children who are travelling together.

 If you’re thinking of travelling with a larger group, make sure you consider this type of cover early.
-It’s an easy way for you to make sure that (a) everyone is covered by a policy, (b) you can save as much money as possible before taking off and (c) you can cover all members of the group quickly and simply under one policy.
+It’s an easy way for you to make sure that:

-One person organises all the policies (make sure you buy them a beer as a thank you).
-They need to know everyone’s full name, date of birth, and any pre-existing medical conditions.
+Only one person needs to organise all the policies.
+They just need to know everyone’s full name, date of birth, and any pre-existing medical conditions.
 Once this person has applied for a policy, they’ll receive one certificate of insurance for the entire group.